njsmith/posy/pybi/README.md

     want to know what version of the Python language that supports, then that's recorded in the `python_version` marker.

+    TODO: what to do about macOS universal2 pybis, where `platform_machine` depends on which half of the fat binary you're using?
+Some options:

+    - Don't have fat pybis; just have a separate pybi for x86-64 and arm64.
+      Works okay for automated tooling I guess?
+What can you do what a fat binary that you can't with individual binaries - maybe a sufficiently clever packager could create an entire universal2 environment, that's portable to both x86-64 and arm64 systems?
+Not sure how viable it would be to get all the individual wheels to cooperate...

+    - Tell projects that are doing pinning to special-case universal2 pybis and fill in the `platform_machine` themselves.

+    TODO: I think in posy I'm just going to refuse to support `platform_release` and `platform_version`.
+And maybe we should have the conversation about whether they should be deprecated officially, in general?
+They're the only two markers that can't be reasonably treated as static, and I can't figure out any way that anyone could actually use them for anything useful anyway.

+    (I guess deprecating `platform_machine` would also be a possibility to consider?
+It's slightly problematic for `universal2` wheels, and it's not clear how useful it is – does anyone actually make their requirements conditional on the target architecture?)

   * [Provisional] `tags`: The wheel tags supported by this interpreter, in preference order, except that the special platform tag `PLATFORM` should replace any platform tags that depend on the